YashBhajbhuje67/Employees/README.md

 # How to run?
  1. yarn
- 2. yarn add -D tailwindcss postcss autoprefixer
- 3. yarn tailwindcss init -p
- 4. yarn run dev
+ 2. yarn dev / yarn run dev

  Step no. 2 and 3 are for adding tailwindCSS in project for more visit https://tailwindcss.com/docs/guides/vite.